Criminology and Criminal Justice

 Interns must meet the following criteria:

-- Interns must have completed a minimum of 56 credits at the time of application
+• Students must have a minimum of 56 credits

-- Interns must have a cumulative GPA of at least 2.5 at the time of application
+• Students must have a minimum UMD cumulative GPA of at least 2.5

-- A maximum of 6 internship credits per semester and a total of 12 internship credits overall will be permitted
+• Students can earn a maximum of 6 internship credits per semester and a total of 12 internship degree credits

-- Internship credit will not be approved for current or previously held jobs
+• Internship credit is not granted for current or previously held jobs

 Interns must register themselves for the internship prior to the end of the semester's schedule adjustment period.
-Obtaining Departmental approval for the internship does NOT register the student for the class.
-Additional information about internships can be picked up from the CCJS advising office in 2201 Lefrak Hall or online.
+Additional information about internships can be picked up from the CCJS advising office in 2201 Lefrak Hall or the CCJS internship website.

 Honors Program

-The Honors Program is a three-semester (9 required credit hours) sequence, which a student begins in the fall semester of his or her junior year.
+The Honors Program is a four semester (12 required credit hours) sequence, which a student begins in the fall semester of their junior year.
 CCJS388H, the first course in the sequence, will provide an in-depth understanding of various contemporary criminological issues and the production of criminological research.
-CCJS388H will only be offered in the fall semester.
-In the spring semester of the junior year, students will complete CCJS389H, where students will solidify their honors thesis topic and begin preliminary research.
-In the fall semester of the senior year, students will complete CCJS489H, a writing intensive course, during which the student will complete an honors thesis.
-At the end of the semester, each student must orally defend his or her honors thesis.
+CCJS388H is offered only in the fall semester.
+CCJS389H Independent Research is an experiential learning component, where students can complete either an independent study, research assistantship, or research-based internship of their choosing.
+CCJS389H can be completed during the spring semester of the junior year or anytime in the senior year.
+In the fall semester of the senior year, students will enroll in CCJS489H, where students start the writing process for their honors thesis.
+In the fall, students will solidify their honors thesis topic and begin preliminary research.
+In the spring semester of the senior year, students will continue CCJS489H, during which the student will complete an honors thesis and orally defend their thesis.
+The student with the best honors thesis from each cohort will be awarded the Laure Brooks Honors Thesis Award.
 Honors students may count their honors courses toward completion of the CCJS Course of Choice major curriculum requirement.

 Student Societies and Professional Organizations